dathanb/games/README.md

 # General

+TODO:
+- [ ] Instead of using logging for perf analysis, start recording metrics explicitly

 # Setup

 In order to get log output while running tests, you'll want to specify a system property: